Update: David Shane Lowry’s blog-post on Welcome to the “eugenicene” reminded me of the thoughts below from 2013. Lowry defines:

 This also brought me back to the first thing I really published, Copyright 2002 American Anthropological Association, Inverting Development Discourse In Colombia: Transforming Andean Hearths.
 I went back and looked at the original copyright form, and it reads “Authors may post their articles on their own websites but are expected to notify AAA and to prominently display the following line: ‘Copyright 2002 American Anthropological Association.'”
 So that seems pretty straightforward, I’m displaying the line, and I’ve sent an e-mail via the AAA Reprints & Permissions site.
 There was a bit of hassle involved, but it seems that if enough authors examined their existing agreements, we’d basically have effective open access to AAA publications.
 Which seems like a workable solution until that Bill Gates donation rolls in.

 It also strikes me how incredibly lucky I was to get an early article in American Anthropologist.
-I lucked out with two sympathetic reviewers who continued to insist there was potential and helped me pull out the main themes (the third reviewer was never convinced).
+I lucked out with two sympathetic reviewers who continued to insist I had a potential argument and helped me pull out the main themes (the third reviewer was never convinced).
 I also lucked into some favorable editorial decisions.
-At the time, I thought publishing in AA would change my life–that everyone actually read those journals.
+At the time, I thought publishing in American Anthropologist would change my life–that everyone actually read those journals.
 It didn’t change my life that way–no one started calling or e-mailing out of the blue.
 Surprise, surprise.
 But it did change my life in that I was then able to look a whole lot better in the academic job lottery.
-Not better enough–I was still able to completely blow an interview with Berkeley–but I did get an interview.

 An American Anthropologist Looking Back July 2012-July 2013